What is park maintenance?

 - Maintenance technician: These team members inspect, repair, and maintain park buildings including HVAC, electrical, and water.
 They are responsible for sharpening and servicing equipment and tools used by the landscape professionals.

 - Maintenance supervisor: Supervisors oversee, assign, and manage the schedule of park maintenance workers.
-They hire, train, and monitor park maintenance workers and serve as a liaison between the department and park management or a board of directors.
+They hire, train, and monitor workers and serve as a liaison between the department and park management or a board of directors.